klmmmv/thesis/chap4.md

 The idea of a Compiler-Virtual Machine based approach of a Business Process Execution Platform has first been proposed by Prinz [@prinz:2014 et.al.].
-This approach has been influenced by the idea of a compiler for business processes by [@koehler:2008].The basic idea is to close the gap between a business process model and its digitalized instance of an executable process.
+This approach has been influenced by the idea of a compiler for business processes by [@koehler:2008].
+The basic idea is to close the gap between a business process model and its digitalized instance of an executable process.
 Singer [@singer:2016] enhanced this model by proposing an actor based solution with the philosophy of S-BPM in mind and also using S-BPM as modeling language.
 There are several important reasons which should be mentioned for his decision.

-First, there seems to be a large gap between theory, academic research and practice [TODO citation needed].
 A way of modeling is needed which enables every participating employee to express his point of view into a language which can be used to model a process.
 Furthermore, Singer [@singer:2016] proposes a general purpose virtual machine for hosting processes without the need of a heavy weight business process management system (BPMS).
 For the technical